 Some companies have been able to leverage white paper releases as a public relations event.
 This can work very well when the white paper addresses a new concern or new technology.
 If your company includes original research in your white paper, then it could lead to great interest from industry publications or industry news outlets.

 You could also use your white paper to land podcast interviews and speaking engagements if the point you’re making is intriguing.

 What to Expect From The White Paper Process (as a Business Owner)

-Depending on the size, the writer and the topic, your white paper may run anywhere from $2,000 to $5,000.
-You should expect to pay that much.
+Depending on the size, the writer and the topic, your white paper may run anywhere from $2,000 to $5,000 just for the content.
+Yes, you should expect to pay that much.
 It’s a research-heavy document.
 If you’re paying less, you run the risk of getting someone who doesn’t know what they’re doing or doesn’t understand the actual intent behind a white paper.

 If you are in that range somewhere, you should get a high-quality document that was very research-heavy, and includes editing and things like that.

-As a writer, I typically provide recommendations for the images, the charts and things like that, that should go inside the white paper.
-There’s actually a whole process that’s recommended for white papers.
-It’s not a quick project.
+As a writer, I typically provide recommendations for the photos, charts, and infographics that should go inside the white paper.
+Creating a white paper isn’t a quick project.
 You should expect it to take four to six weeks (ideally six to eight weeks), and that’s just because there are a lot of shareholders involved in a white paper project.

-White papers should include interviews at a minimum.
-They should include quotes, but interviews are best, which you’ll pull quotes from, but people speak in a more conversational manner.
+White papers should include 1-2 interviews at a minimum, which happens during the first draft creation process.
+They can include sourced quotes, but interviews are best.
+As a writer, I’ve noticed that quotes pulled from an actual interview sound more authentic.
 They can be a bit more catchy, a bit more clever when they’re speaking.

 Whereas for some people, when they’re writing out quotes, it becomes very rote and robotic and generic.
 So voice interviews are normally the best.